 10 of 10

 Arches isn't blessed with quite as much wildlife as Yellowstone for example, but it still has plenty of unique creatures to spot if you keep your eyes open.
-Many of those animals only come out at night, so keep your eyes peeled at dusk and dawn to catch a glimpse of them as they venture fourth.
+Many of those animals only come out at night, so keep your eyes peeled at dusk and dawn to catch a glimpse of them as they venture forth.
 If you're lucky, you might see bobcats, mountain lions, bighorn sheep, mule deer, coyotes, and eagles.